 You can try Remembr.it for free but it will eventually require a monthly subscription.
 The advantage of something like this over Anki (see below) is that the app and cards are well-designed so you don’t have to rely cards you create yourself or by another amateur.

 However, since Anki is open source software, so there are no monthly fees.
-You can use the program free on your computer or pay a small, one-time fee to use the phone app.
+You can use the program free on your computer or pay a small, one-time fee to download the mobile app.

 The Chineasy learning tool uses visual tools to help you learn basic Chinese characters.
 It also focuses on China and Chinese culture, to give you a well-rounded perspective when learning this new language.
 They offer various classes and building blocks on their website.

 Personally, I downloaded this app for my 4-year old son to learn Chinese.
 He LOVES it.
 It works for beginners in the same way – it goes beyond just asking you to memorize characters, it gives you a visual representation of what they mean to help it stick in your memory.